speedyg0nz/MagInkCal/README.md

 ## Setting Up Raspberry Pi Zero

 1. Start by flashing [Raspberrypi OS Lite](https://www.raspberrypi.org/software/operating-systems/) to a MicroSD Card.
-(March 2023 Edit: If you're still using the original Raspbeery Pi Zero, there are [known issues](https://forums.raspberrypi.com/viewtopic.php?t=323478) between the latest RPiOS "bullseye" release and chromium-browser, which is required to run this code.
+(March 2023 Edit: If you're still using the original Raspberry Pi Zero, there are [known issues](https://forums.raspberrypi.com/viewtopic.php?t=323478) between the latest RPiOS "bullseye" release and chromium-browser, which is required to run this code.
 As such, I would recommend that you keep to the legacy "buster" OS if you're still running this on older RPiO hardware.)

 2. After setting up the OS, run the following commmand in the RPi Terminal, and use the [raspi-config](https://www.raspberrypi.org/documentation/computers/configuration.html) interface to setup Wifi connection, enable SSH, I2C, SPI, and set the timezone to your location.